Koottanad: Festivals

 The Kattilmadam Temple: It is believed to date back to the 9th/10th century AD.

 Political

-It comes under the Thrithala block with M. B. Rajesh as the Legislative Assembly representative, while assembly constituency is part of Ponnani (Lok Sabha Constituency) Mr. E. T. Mohammed Basheer is representative.
+It comes under the Thrithala block with VT Balram as the Legislative Assembly representative, while assembly constituency is part of Ponnani (Lok Sabha Constituency) Mr. Abul Samad Samsfani is representative.
 Earlier it was part of Ottapalam Constituency Parliament.

 Geography and climate

 Koottanad has similar climatic conditions prevalent elsewhere the state: a dry season from December through February, a hot season from March through May; the Southwest Monsoon from June through September and the North East Monsoon from October through November.
 The South West Monsoon is usually very heavy and is responsible for nearly 75% of the annual rainfall.
 The dry season is generally hot and humid, with temperature varying between 22 °C and 35 °C. The average annual rainfall is 2800 mm.
 It is a hilly region with herbs, fruits, valleys, lake and brooks.

 A Paddy fields in Koottanad (Vattenad).